airbytehq/terraform-provider-airbyte/docs/resources/destination_snowflake.md

 - `role` (String) Enter the <a href="https://docs.snowflake.com/en/user-guide/security-access-control-overview.html#roles">role</a> that you want to use to access Snowflake
 - `schema` (String) Enter the name of the default <a href="https://docs.snowflake.com/en/sql-reference/ddl-database.html#database-schema-share-ddl">schema</a>
 - `username` (String) Enter the name of the user you want to use to access the database
-- `warehouse` (String) Enter the name of the <a href="https://docs.snowflake.com/en/user-guide/warehouses-overview.html#overview-of-warehouses">warehouse</a> that you want to sync data into
+- `warehouse` (String) Enter the name of the <a href="https://docs.snowflake.com/en/user-guide/warehouses-overview.html#overview-of-warehouses">warehouse</a> that you want to use as a compute cluster

 Optional: